jimmymzhu/Arri-LogC4-IDT/README.md

 - Start Resolve.
 - At start up, Resolve loads all the ACES DCTLs inside the "ACES Transforms/IDT" and "ACES Transforms/ODT" folders.
 - Arri LogC4 is now available as the ACES Input Transform in the project color management setting.
-- Arri LogC4 is also available in the drop-down menu if you prefer a node tree based ACES workflow
+- Arri LogC4 is also available in the drop-down menu if you prefer a node tree based ACES workflow.

 Baselight:
 ---